Tracing One Mixed-Race Family Across the Generations

 “The most common variation found in given names over a person’s lifetime is where a person is given more than one nombre at the time of his birth, but all of the given names are not repeated at the time of his marriage or at the birth of his children.
 A person often decided in later life not to use the first in the series of given names that he received at birth.
 For example, it is quite common to find three given names at birth, with the second or third more frequently used in later life.”

-Thus, we find that Francisco Morales dropped his middle name (Marselo) and adopted the middle name of Xavier, which she shared with his godfather.
-Francisco was married to a mulata girl named Lucrecia de Montelongo, who had been born in nearby San Cristobal as the daughter of Torribio Montelongo and Maria Ana Gomes.
+Thus, we find that Francisco Morales dropped his middle name (Marselo) and adopted the middle name of Xavier, which he shared with his godfather.
+Francisco was married to a mulata woman named Lucrecia de Montelongo, who had been born in nearby San Cristobal as the daughter of Torribio Montelongo and Maria Ana Gomes.

 The Baptism of Francisco Marselo Morales (1725)